couchbase/kv_engine/docs/Architecture.md

 The `Connection` class represents a Socket (it is used by both clients and server objects).

-The Connection object is bound to a thread object, and never changes (Except for clients running TAP, which are moved over to the TAP thread after the initial packet).
+The Connection object is bound to a thread object, and never changes.

 If the connection is idle for a configurable (through `connection_idle_time`) amount of time (5 minutes by default) it is